ronaldhej/p2-project/README.md

 - Map boundaries
 - The "people" will follow the cursor as best they can, there are some bugs though.

-This is just a small experiment to get to know the arcade game engine better, at the moment there's just one "person" that follows the cursor.
-You can now also draw rectangles, the current size of the rectangle is shown as an outline before completion.

 ## Getting started
 ### Linux / OSX
 Before trying to start the program or add packages, generate a virtual environment with `python -m venv venv` in the root folder.